Q & A: Planting Seeds of Hope for Rural Healthcare-Part 1

 Rural hospitals account for 46 percent of small hospitals operating at a financial loss across the country.
-That number has risen six percentage points in just the last two years.
+That number has risen six percent in just the last two years.
 How can they overcome these things?
 How do we improve and secure access to care?
 That is a mission that really unites each and every one of our members—improving access to care.
 That probably always will be the greatest challenge in rural America.

 You’ve got 20 percent of the population living in rural areas scattered over 90 to 95 percent of the landmass.
 You’ve got mountains, rivers, extreme weather, that often make it very difficult for those individuals to access care.
 When you layer that on top of workforce shortages—20 percent of the population lives in rural America, yet only 9 percent of the physicians actually practice in rural America.